vandrw/Hide_and_Seek/README.md

 make run ARGS="0 4"
 ```

 Finally, there is a way to observe what the agents are doing!
 By running `make pretty`, you can view the grid and how the agents move in it.
 If you desire to choose a different set of exploration strategies, you can run the command `make run ARGS="[0-5] [0-5] print"`.
+This command will print every 100th game.

 ## Project Structure
 * __bin__: The output executables will appear here.